Optical coherence tomography: Full-field OCT

-Parallel

-Parallel or full field OCT using a charge-coupled device (CCD) camera has been used in which the sample is full-field illuminated and en face imaged with the CCD, hence eliminating the electromechanical lateral scan.
-By stepping the reference mirror and recording successive en face images a three-dimensional representation can be reconstructed.
-Three-dimensional OCT using a CCD camera was demonstrated in a phase-stepped technique, using geometric phase shifting with a Linnik interferometer, utilising a pair of CCDs and heterodyne detection, and in a Linnik interferometer with an oscillating reference mirror and axial translation stage.
-Central to the CCD approach is the necessity for either very fast CCDs or carrier generation separate to the stepping reference mirror to track the high frequency OCT carrier.

-Smart detector array

-A two-dimensional smart detector array, fabricated using a 2 µm complementary metal–oxide–semiconductor (CMOS) process, was used to demonstrate full-field TD-OCT.
-Featuring an uncomplicated optical setup (Fig. 3), each pixel of the 58x58 pixel smart detector array acted as an individual photodiode and included its own hardware demodulation circuitry.

 Selected applications

-Optical coherence tomography is an established medical imaging technique and is used across several medical specialties including ophthalmology and cardiology, and is widely used in basic science research applications.
+Optical coherence tomography is an established medical imaging technique and is used across several medical specialties including ophthalmology and cardiology and is widely used in basic science research applications.

 Ophthalmology

 Ocular (or ophthalmic) OCT is used heavily by ophthalmologists and optometrists to obtain high-resolution images of the retina and anterior segment.
-Owing to OCT's capability to show cross-sections of tissue layers with micrometer resolution, OCT provides a straightforward method of assessing cellular organization, photoreceptor integrity, and axonal thickness in glaucoma, macular degeneration, diabetic macular edema, multiple sclerosis and other eye diseases or systemic pathologies which have ocular signs.
+Owing to OCT's capability to show cross-sections of tissue layers with micrometer resolution, OCT provides a straightforward method of assessing cellular organization, photoreceptor integrity, and axonal thickness in glaucoma, macular degeneration, diabetic macular edema, multiple sclerosis, optic neuritis, and other eye diseases or systemic pathologies which have ocular signs.
 Additionally, ophthalmologists leverage OCT to assess the vascular health of the retina via a technique called OCT angiography (OCTA).
 In ophthalmological surgery, especially retinal surgery, an OCT can be mounted on the microscope.
 Such a system is called an intraoperative OCT (iOCT) and provides support during the surgery with clinical benefits.
 Polarization-sensitive OCT was recently applied in the human retina to determine optical polarization properties of vessel walls near the optic nerve.

-Cardiology and intravascular applications
+OCT can be used to measure the thickness of the Retinal nerve fiber layer (RNFL).
+Retinal imaging with Posterior segment OCT (PS-OCT) has also demonstrated how the thickness and birefringence of blood vessel wall tissue of healthy subjects could be quantified, in vivo.
+PS-OCT was subsequently applied to patients with diabetes and age-matched healthy subjects, and showed an almost 100% increase in vessel wall birefringence due to diabetes, without a significant change in vessel wall thickness.
+In patients with hypertension however, the retinal vessel wall thickness increased by 60% while the vessel wall birefringence dropped by 20%, on average.
+The large differences measured in healthy subjects and patients suggest that retinal measurements with PS-OCT could be used as a screening tool for hypertension and diabetes.

+Anterior segment OCT (AS-OCT) platforms are used to delineate structures at the front of the eye, with applications in health and disease.